Low thyroid function leads to weight gain but probably not in the way you are suspecting it would.

 As thyroid function changes, it causes a chain reaction in multiple other hormone systems in your body.

 They all either contribute directly or indirectly to your weight.

 Let’s walk through each hormone, how it impacts your weight, and how your thyroid impacts it:

 High insulin levels (+ insulin resistance)

-Patients with high elevated levels of fasting insulin (and by my personal prediction this is about 50%+ of patients in the US based on serum testing) still have weight gain problems.
+Patients with highly elevated levels of fasting insulin (and by my personal prediction this is about 50%+ of patients in the US based on serum testing) still have weight gain problems.

-Low (and high) levels of thyroid hormone leads to the condition known as insulin resistance.
+Low (and high) levels of thyroid hormone lead to the condition known as insulin resistance.

-This connection is so strong that low thyroid hormone can actually lead to type II diabetes.
+This connection is so strong that low thyroid hormone can actually lead to type II diabetes (3).

 And here’s the bigger deal:

 Replacing thyroid hormone in your body doesn’t take care of this hormone imbalance!